justUmen/PopUpLearn/README.md

-# PopUpLearn (Work in progress, not working yet.
-DO NOT TRY :P)
+# PopUpLearn (Work in progress)

-Usage : ~/SyNc/Projects/PopUpLearn/toggle_popup.sh

 Learning with popups.
 Made for GameScript but can be used to learn pretty much whatever you want.

-Content compatible with "WallpaperGenerator".
+Content should be compatible with "WallpaperGenerator", "Brainz" and "GameScript quizzes".

-Everything is text-based.
+Everything is text-based in .pul files.

-Content is moved from the folder "ToLearn" to the folder "Learned".
+Content is moved from the folder "ToLearn" to the folder "Learned" ???

 Use ~/.PopUpLearn to store scripts and data.

+# Dependencies

+    sudo apt-get install python3-pyqt5 php

+i3 desktop only for now

+# Installation

+# Nodejs server

+# Configuration

 # Usage

 1 - Launch server with :

-     php -S 127.0.0.1:9999 -t ~/SyNc/Projects/PopUpLearn
+     php -S 127.0.0.1:9999 -t ~/.PopUpLearn

 2 - Launch client with :

-     ~/SyNc/Projects/PopUpLearn/toggle_popup.sh
+     ~/.PopUpLearn/launcher_html_popup.sh

+# Logs everything